ralvarep/ONOS-Cluster/README.md

 **STEP 4: Configure ONOS Cluster**

+Since the previous step, wait a few second while ONOS is starting.
 To configure the ONOS Cluster you have to execute the following command:
 ~~~
 $ sudo vnx -f ONOS-Cluster -x form-cluster